TomfromBerlin/Debian-Pihole-Unbound/README.md

 ![Heimnetz-netzwerk-ip4_einstellungen](https://user-images.githubusercontent.com/123265893/218287360-216c02ec-75c8-48c7-ac79-feeecf985de3.PNG)

+The localhost address must not be used here either, but the IP address under which the Raspberry Pi can be found in the network must be specified.
 Leave all other fields untouched.

-If you have no internet access after the reboot, you can try to provide `::1` in the field Custom 3 (IPv6) on the [DNS settings page](/../../../../TomfromBerlin/Debian-Pihole-Unbound/blob/main/README.md#pi-hole-and-unbound) of Pi-hole.
+If you have no internet access after reboot, you can try to provide `::1` in the field Custom 3 (IPv6) on the [DNS settings page](/../../../../TomfromBerlin/Debian-Pihole-Unbound/blob/main/README.md#pi-hole-and-unbound) of Pi-hole.
 This worked for me.
 You may notice the little yellow dot in the upper left area.
 This signals that there might be an issue.
 Clicking on this will bring you to the following screen:

 ![pihole-warning](https://user-images.githubusercontent.com/123265893/218285573-443eb6fa-7344-4600-a8a0-a51d4907f54a.png)